Rusty Rabbit: Development and release

 The game was written by Gen Urobuchi and produced by Yuichiro Saito.
 Urobuchi was inspired by a picture on Twitter of a Sylvanian Families doll in a mecha.
 He had developed the game as a passion project during the COVID-19 lockdown and later fleshed it out as a full game.
 The game was developed by Nitroplus and uses the Unreal Engine.
 A teaser trailer was shown in the 2023 Tokyo Game Show.

 In June 2024, NetEase originally announced for a September 24 launch on Windows and PlayStation 5.
 However, in late August the same year, the game was delayed to 2025 to "provide the best possible release" and that the addition of a Switch port was also in the works.
 In January 2025, the companies revealed that the game would be released on April 17.
 However, the voiceovers will only be in Japanese upon release, whilst the English voiceover option will be released two weeks later on May 1.

 Reception

-Both the PlayStation 5 and Nintendo Switch versions of Rusty Rabbit received "mixed or average" reviews from critics, according to the review aggregation website Metacritic.
+The PlayStation 5, PC, and Nintendo Switch versions of Rusty Rabbit all received "mixed or average" reviews from critics, according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 46% of critics.
 In Japan, four critics from Famitsu gave the game a total score of 33 out of 40.